Céide Fields – See how Stone Age farmers worked

-A viewing platform on the cliff edge allows visitors to safely look directly down on the sea, over 100metres below, and watch the fulmars circling in the air or nesting on the cliff ledges.
+The visitor centre, run by the Office of Public Works, is spectacularly located beside the north Mayo cliffs.
+A viewing platform on the cliff edge allows visitors to safely look directly down on the sea, over 100m below them, and on the fulmars nesting on the cliff ledges and circling below.